mahveotm/mahveotm.github.io/_posts/2025-12-12-compute-comparison.md

 ---
 layout: post
-title: MTN Cloud compute pricing comparism(cloud this, cloud that).
+title: MTN Cloud compute pricing comparison(cloud this, cloud that).
 subtitle: How much is what, where?
 cover-img: /assets/img/Screenshot 2025-12-12 at 09.06.38.png
 share-img: /assets/img/Screenshot 2025-12-12 at 09.06.38.png